Radish Companion Plants That Will Boost Your Garden Yield

 5 different images of companion planting with radishes from Pinterest:

-• Radishes and lettuce: Radishes and lettuce are both cool-season crops that grow quickly and require full sun.
+- Radishes and lettuce: Radishes and lettuce are both cool-season crops that grow quickly and require full sun.
 They also have different nutrient needs, so they can help to balance each other out.
 Radishes need more nitrogen, while lettuce needs more phosphorus.
-Image of Radishes and lettuce companion planting

-• Radishes and tomatoes: Radishes can help to deter pests from tomatoes, such as aphids and nematodes.
+- Radishes and tomatoes: Radishes can help to deter pests from tomatoes, such as aphids and nematodes.
 They also have a shallow root system, so they won't compete with tomatoes for water and nutrients.
-Image of Radishes and tomatoes companion planting

-• Radishes and carrots: Radishes and carrots are both root vegetables that grow quickly.
+- Radishes and carrots: Radishes and carrots are both root vegetables that grow quickly.
 They can be planted together in the same row, but they should be spaced about 2 inches apart to give each plant enough room to grow.
-Image of Radishes and carrots companion planting

-• Radishes and peas: Radishes and peas are both nitrogen-fixing plants, which means they can help to improve the nitrogen content of the soil.
+- Radishes and peas: Radishes and peas are both nitrogen-fixing plants, which means they can help to improve the nitrogen content of the soil.
 They can be planted together in the same bed, but they should be planted at different times.
 Radishes should be planted first, as they will mature quickly.
 Peas can then be planted after the radishes have been harvested.
-Image of Radishes and peas companion planting

-• Radishes and spinach: Radishes and spinach are both cool-season crops that can be planted together in the same bed.
+- Radishes and spinach: Radishes and spinach are both cool-season crops that can be planted together in the same bed.
 They have different water and nutrient needs, so they can help to balance each other out.
 Radishes need more water, while spinach needs more nitrogen.
-Image of Radishes and spinach companion planting

 Post a Comment for " Radish Companion Plants That Will Boost Your Garden Yield"